-Fasting is a compulsory virtue that is to be performed by all Muslims who are healthy and eligible.
-Yet the Muslims do have concerns for their fast.
-Where it is difficult to restrain from food and water from suhoor to after, Muslims are conscious that their fast is accepted otherwise all their efforts will go in vain.
+Fasting is a compulsory virtue that is to be performed by all Muslims who are healthy and fit for it.
+Many Muslims do have concerns for their fast.
+Where it is difficult to restrain from food and water from suhoor to Iftar, Muslims are conscious that their fast is accepted otherwise all their efforts will go in vain.

-Well, we all know that Prophet (PBUH) would use Miswak, which is a tooth stick for cleaning up his (PBUH) teeth whilst fasting.
-As per now, most people use toothpaste and toothbrush for cleaning up the teeth.
+Well, we all know that Prophet (PBUH) used Miswak while fasting, which is a tooth stick for cleaning up teeth.
+However, these days most people use toothpaste and toothbrush for cleaning up the teeth.
 So, their question is if it is permissible to use Miswak, is it permissible to use toothpaste?

 Well, as in the past there was no toothbrush and toothpaste, we must have a verdict from the Islamic scholars and Ulmah.
 They can guide us better.

 If it is swallowed, the fast is broken and if it is of strong flavor it might move down in the throat resulting in the breaking of fast.
 His fatwa can be searched in his compilation known as Fataawa al-Shaykh Ibn Baaz.
 The fatwa number is 4/247

 Shaykh Muhammad al-Saalih Ibn ‘Uthaymeen, further added that it is better to use toothpaste at night than in the morning.
-So, one shall be on the safe side and clean teeth in non-fasting hours.
+One should be on the safe side and clean teeth in non-fasting hours.
 His verdict can be found in his writing, Al-Sharh al-Mumti’ by Ibn ‘Uthaymeen.
-The opinion number is 6/407.[irp]
+The opinion number is 6/407.

 We hope that the information was helpful.
 We hope that all your fasts and prayers are accepted.
 May Allah guide us all towards the correct path!
 Amen.